 18. 1000-1600 Women Explorers and Leaders

-While the focus of the age of exploration tends to be on what the male explores were doing and how they were getting funded by kings, there were women doing the same thing at the same time.
-From Viking women making trailblazing journeys to European Queens running countries and funding expeditions, women played just as big of a role as men in this era.
+While historians’ and geographers’ focus has tended to be on voyages of exploration led by men during the so-called “Age of Discovery,” there were women engaged in the same activity.
+From Viking women making trailblazing journeys, to European Queens ruling countries and funding expeditions, women played a major role in exploration in this era.

 |